NAT-LANG is no longer active with NativeNet

 extending from the foothills and plains into alpine highlands.
 The

-lowlands enjoy fertile soil, ample rainfall, a long growing season, and a
+lowlands enjoy fertile soil, ample rainfall, a long growing season, and

 small oilfield.
 Neighbors to the east are the various peoples of